connexcs/docs/docs/customer-ratecard.md

 * **Reseller**: Select Resellers who will be associated with this card.
 When the Reseller logs into the Portal, they see the settings from the perspective of a Provider Card, even though they are configured as a Customer Card.

 #### Notes

-**Notes (Private)**: Only visible in the ConnexCS Control Panel (not visible to the Customer).
++ **Notes (Private)**: Only visible in the ConnexCS Control Panel (not visible to the Customer).

-**Notes (Public)**: These are visible to the Customer in their Portal.
++ **Notes (Public)**: These are visible to the Customer in their Portal.

 ### Manual Ordering tab
-This tab will only be available if "Manual Ordering" has been enabled under Properties > Advanced.
+This tab will only be available if "Manual Ordering" has been enabled under **Properties :material-menu-right: Advanced**.
 For each Prefix you can manually order the Provider Rate Cards for a high degree of control over how calls are routed.

 [compile1]: /card/img/compile1.png "Paused"